 Multiple Variations of World War 2 Map of Europe Activity

-This activity has several variations that will help you either break down the information easier for your students, or can readily differentiate for them.
+This activity has several variations that will help you either break down the information easier for your students or readily differentiate for them.

 There are two distinct maps in this World War 2 map of Europe activity.
 One is from during the war and the other is Post-WWII.